fgaensslen/AnniversaryAchievements/README.md

 - Installing the addon disables the standard quest tracker and replaces it with an object tracker for quests and achievements.
 Via shift-click, these objects can be removed from the tracker; left-click opens the quest or achievement window.
 If you don't like this behavior, you can disable it in the addon's options
 - Achievements are available for various categories, including PVP, PVE, Reputations, Professions, and more.
 - Key bindings can be configured via the in-game options
-- The addon integrates with Deadly Boss Mods (DBM).
-If you have defeated a certain boss in the past, you will receive the respective achievement upon entering a dungeon and loading DBM automatically.
-If you don't have DBM, there is an additional check implemented that scans your finished dungeon quests to grant you the achievements
+- If you have finished a quest in the past that requires you to defeat certain dungeon bosses, the addon will recognize that and grant you the appropriate achievement
 - Achievements for explored areas can be triggered via a scan in the addon's option menu

 ### Notes